A And T Well Pumps Raleigh

 How Deep Should a Water Well be Drilled?

 If you are getting ready to have a water well drilled, you may have questions about the depth of the well.
 What depth is required to get a well that functions correctly, providing the quantity and quality of water you need?
-Well drilling needs to be done by professional experts who have experience because the answer to this question is “it depends.”
+Well drilling needs to be done by professionals who have experience because the answer to this question is “it depends.”
 The water well contractor cannot tell you exactly how deep to go to get water or even predict the exact quality of the water that will be tapped.
 However, a skilled contractor can make reasonable judgments based on previous experience.
 So, you get more accurate predictions from a well-drilling company the more experience they have.

 Typical Depth of a Water Well